AC01010/Connor-McCartney.github.io/_posts/2009-01-10-Cryptohackellipticstarter.md

 ### Point Negation

-Given:
+Given:  <br>
-P(8045,6936)
+P(8045,6936) <br>
 P + Q = O

 SOLUTION

 To negate the point P we must find a point directly above or below P, so that when connecting the points they form a vertical line that does not hit the curve again.
-Elliptic curves are symetric about the x-axis, so we can simply flip the y coordinate.
+Elliptic curves are symetric about the x-axis, so we can simply flip the y coordinate. <br>
-Q = (8045,-6936) mod 9739
+Q = (8045,-6936) mod 9739 <br>
-Q = (8045,2803)
+Q = (8045,2803) <br>

 This gives crypto{8045,2803}.